MichaelXiongZJ/HHS_capstone-project/README.md

 Class List:
 * Abstract Actor - Can’t overlay on each other, move, has hp
 * Extends Actor:
    * Player - can use weapon, move around
    * Abstract Reactable objects - Fixed
       * Wall
    * Abstract Enemy - can use weapon
-      * Enemy 0(turret) - Fixed
+      * Turret - Fixed
+      * LoopingShooter - Move in looping pattern
    * Abstract Projectile - Move at constant speed once fired, lose hp when hit other actors
-      * Bullet 0 - 1hp
+      * Bulley - 1 hp
 * Main
 * Menu
-* DrawingSurface
+* DrawingSurface - Perform every single action of the game

 Credits:
 * Inspired by “Nier: Automata”
 * Processing.org

-* Nont: Bullet Class
-* Michael:
-[a]I really like this feature.
-A suggestion is that you can have the player be able to level up their weapons or abilities.
+* Library provided by Mr. Shelby
+* We worked together on every class, and some methods as well.
+Detailed credits are listed in javadoc.